blakeshaffer/website2021/content/home/policynotes.md

 headless: true

 # Order that this section appears on the page.
-weight: 24
+weight: 26

-title: Policy notes
+title: Policy Notes
 subtitle: ''

 content: